developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 A. In the StageNow home screen, click “All Settings” from the left menu.
 Click “Create Setting” at the top right. <br>
 ![img](SN_Settings.JPG)
 _Figure 31.
 Import into CSP Library_ <br>
 B. Select the MX version for the device.
 For the “Setting Type”, select “com.zebra.devicetracker."
 Enter a name for the setting.
-Enter the server URL e.g. `name.company.com:8080/zdvc/dtrk`, where "name.company.com:8080" is replaced with the appropriate domain name and port number.
+Enter the server URL e.g. `hostname.company.com:8080/zdvc/dtrk`, where "hostname.company.com:8080" is replaced with the appropriate hostname, domain name and port number.
 Select the desired option to determine whether or not to allow the end user to edit the setting.
 Enter the "Server Auth Key" and "Server Auth Password", both designated during server install.  <br>
 ![img](SN_CreateSettings.JPG)
 _Figure 32.
 Create New Setting_ <br>
 C. Tap Save.
 The new setting is listed in the Settings screen.